enionsouza/Telegram-Bot/README.md

 ### Usage and Deployment

+- Now that you're in `Telegram-Bot` directory, run `cd bin`
-- To turn your Telegram Robot on, go to your `Telegram-Bot` directory, and either run `./bin/main.rb` or `ruby bin/main.rb`
+- To turn your Telegram Robot on, either run `./main.rb` or `ruby main.rb`
 - Now go to your Telegram Robot and enter `/help`.
 The other available commands should appear on your screen, as the robot's response

 ## Author